fongc123/notes/Data Mining/Data Preprocessing.md

 ## Data Sets
 All machine learning algorithms have a <span style = "color:lightblue">training set</span> and a <span style = "color:lightblue">test set</span> (and occasionally a <span style = "color:lightblue">validation set</span>).

 A model is fitted based on the **training set**, where each object of the consists of a <span style = "color:lightblue">class attribute</span> (i.e., the correct answer) and a set of labels (i.e., data).
-Semantically, the **test set** and the **validation set** verify if the model performs adequately on unseen data.
+Semantically, both the **test set** and the **validation set** verify if the model performs adequately on unseen data.
 The performance of the model on the validation set can be used to improve the model (e.g., neural network model architectures).

 > [!WARNING]
 > The test set and the training set must be disjoint.

-In the case where the test set *does not* have a class attribute (e.g., competitions), the created model will *truly predict* the test set's class attribute.

 The partitioning of the original data into different datasets helps prevent [[ML Basics#Over-fitting|over-fitting]].